The simple answer to the question “Why do strategic planning?” is that we plan to get results. But the real answer is deeper than this.

 Strategic planning helps you be more competitive and have a sustainable, long term recipe for success that works

 Why that is true, however, is a more complex issue.
 Strategic planning works for three reasons.
-First, strategic planning requires thinking about value and distinction – the major components of strategic competency.
-Second, strategic planning requires a careful, judicious allocation of resources to generate the best results.
+First, it requires thinking about value and distinction – the major components of strategic competency.
+Second, it requires a careful, judicious allocation of resources to generate the best results.
 This is better than most businesses do without planning.
-Third, strategic planning allows you to buy major strategic advantage with time, rather than money.
+Third, it allows you to buy major strategic advantage with time, rather than money.
 This is critical because you can only guarantee a big strategic advantage by spending large amounts of time or money.
 Spending more money than your competitors is a much less profitable investment.

 By examining each of these, we can see why a specific approach to strategic planning will give better results

-Second, resource allocation.
-Companies that allocate scarce resources by prioritizing strategic initiatives are usually the ones spending the right amount of time and money on the right things, at the right time.
+Companies that allocate scarce resources by prioritizing strategic initiatives spend the right amount of time and money on the right things, at the right time.
 Consequently, there is no substitute for this rational approach to prioritization.
 Therefore, you must use a process that forces realistic resource allocation based on strategic priority.
 Pay close attention to the fact that most strategic planning processes only look at allocating money, without attention to time.
 The best strategic planning prioritizes allocation of both resources.
 Because time is inevitably harder to replace than money, better strategic planning must do a good job of examining time constraints.

 Why do strategic planning?
 Does your strategic planning give you all three of the advantages mentioned?
 If you’d like to learn how you can do this, consider attending the Simplified Strategic Planning seminar.

 M. Dana Baldwin is Senior Strategist with Center for Simplified Strategic Planning, Inc. He can be reached by email at: email@example.com